Creative COW Turns 15! A Celebration of Being Uncool

 In this scenario, the Media 100 hardware served as playout hardware to BetaSP tape.
 No matter how high-quality the content being created, if there wasn’t a cheap way to get to BetaSP tape, there would have no revolution in professional desktop video.

 You just couldn’t do any of this stuff quickly.
 Not easily.
 Sometimes not at ALL.
 Storage was a nightmare.
 Media 100 had a disastrous transition to PowerPC hardware, which was itself something of a disaster on Apple’s side.
 Playback was erratic.
 Worse, projects and media were simply disappearing from drives.
 There was nothing to recover.
-Your work was simply just gone.
+They were just gone.

 And people like Ronald and Kathlyn Lindeboom, having invested their $30,000 in Media 100, another $10,000 for a Sony UVW-1800 deck, and another $10,000 in drives for their “cheap” systems were dead in the water.
 No way to earn anything to keep up payments on $50,000 worth of gear…and their house, and car, and all the rest.